cockroachdb/docs/v2.0/partitioning.md

 - MySQL and Oracle specify partitions inline in `CREATE TABLE`, similar to CockroachDB.
 - Microsoft SQL Server requires four steps: allocating physical storage called “filegroups” for each partition with `ALTER DATABASE… ADD FILE`, followed by `CREATE PARTITION FUNCTION` to define the partition split points, followed by `CREATE PARTITION SCHEME` to tie the partition function output to the created file groups, followed by `CREATE TABLE...
 ON partition_scheme` to tie the table to the partitioning scheme.
-- PostgreSQL 10 takes a hybrid approach: the partition columns and scheme (i.e, RANGE or LIST) are specified in the `CREATE TABLE` statement, but the partition split points are specified by running `CREATE TABLE… PARTITION OF… FOR VALUES`once for each partition.
+- PostgreSQL 10 takes a hybrid approach: the partition columns and scheme (i.e, RANGE or LIST) are specified in the `CREATE TABLE` statement, but the partition split points are specified by running `CREATE TABLE… PARTITION OF… FOR VALUES` once for each partition.

-Other databases use the partitioning for three additional use cases: secondary indexes, sharding, and bulk loading/deleting.
+Other databases use partitioning for three additional use cases: secondary indexes, sharding, and bulk loading/deleting.
 CockroachDB addresses these use-cases not by using partitioning, but in the following ways:

-- Changes to secondary indexes: CockroachDB solves these changes through online schema changes.
+- **Changes to secondary indexes:** CockroachDB solves these changes through online schema changes.
 Online schema changes are a superior feature to partitioning because they require zero-downtime and eliminate the potential for consistency problems.
-- Sharding: CockroachDB automatically shards data as a part of its distributed database architecture.
+- **Sharding:** CockroachDB automatically shards data as a part of its distributed database architecture.
-- Bulk Loading & Deleting: CockroachDB does not have a feature that supports this use case as of now.
+- **Bulk Loading & Deleting:** CockroachDB does not have a feature that supports this use case as of now.

 ## See Also